MicrosoftDocs/azure-databases-docs/articles/cosmos-db/tls-support.md

 ## Known issues, impact, and mitigation

 - **JDK Related Issues**: Certain Java clients running with Java runtime version older than 1.8.0_292 and using direct mode connections are incapable of handling TLS handshake.
-Client applications may fail with the error along the following lines.
+Client applications might fail with the error along the following lines.
 Caused by `io.netty.handler.codec.DecoderException: javax.net.ssl.SSLHandshakeException: General OpenSslEngine`.

 -  **Recommendations for mitigation**: